Movie camera: Home movie cameras

-An extremely compact 35 mm movie camera Kinamo was designed by Emanuel Goldberg for amateur and semi-professional movies in 1921.
-A spring motor attachment was added in 1923 to allow flexible handheld filming.
+In 1921, an extremely compact 35mm movie camera Kinamo was designed by Emanuel Goldberg for amateur and semi-professional filmmakers.
+At this time cameras were not motorized but required hand-cranking.
+This changed when a spring motor attachment was created for the Kinamo in 1923 to allow flexible handheld filming.
 The Kinamo was used by Joris Ivens and other avant-garde and documentary filmmakers in the late 1920s and early 1930s.
+In 1925, Eastman Kodak introduced the Ciné-Kodak Model B, which had a spring-wound motor.
+Other camera manufacturers would produce models for amateurs and semi-professionals, including Bolex, Eclair, Krasnogorsky Zavod, and others.